swcurran/rancher-catalog/templates/crashplan/0/readme.md

  5. Start the Local Machine CrashPlan GUI, which will now be accessing the instance of Crashplan on the Headless Crashplan server.
     * If all is good, you should be prompted to log into your Crashplan account.
     * You don't want to adopt the location as a backup, so X out of that option
-    * Go into settings and at least set a friendly name for this computer
-    * In the settings, you might also want click into "Inbound backup..." drill down and get backup code for this Crashplan instance
+    * In the settings, you might want click into "Inbound backup..." drill down and get backup code for this Crashplan instance
  6. Close the Crashplan GUI.
- 7. Restore the backup of the .ui_info file you made on the first step.
+ 7. On your Local Machine restore the backup of the .ui_info file you made on the first step.
- 8. Open up the Crashplan GUI - now back running on your local machine.
+ 8. Open up the Crashplan GUI - it should now be back running on your local machine with the Headless Crashplan running on Rancher available for use.

- You should now have the new computer available as a destination for backups of your Local Machine.

  Congratulations!